Hearing aid: Invisible-in-canal hearing aids

 Invisible-in-canal hearing aids (IIC) style of hearing aids fits inside the ear canal completely, leaving little to no trace of an installed hearing aid visible.
 This is because it fits deeper in the canal than other types, so that it is out of view even when looking directly into the ear bowl (concha).
 A comfortable fit is achieved because the shell of the aid is custom-made to the individual ear canal after taking a mold.

 Invisible hearing aid types use venting and their deep placement in the ear canal to give a more natural experience of hearing.
 Unlike other hearing aid types, with the IIC aid the majority of the ear is not blocked (occluded) by a large plastic shell.
 This means that sound can be collected more naturally by the shape of the ear, and can travel down into the ear canal as it would with unassisted hearing.
 Depending on their size, some models allow the wearer to use a mobile phone as a remote control to alter memory and volume settings, instead of taking the IIC out to do this.
-IIC types are most suitable for users up to middle age, but are not suitable for more elderly people.
+IIC types are most suitable for users up to middle age, but are not suitable for elderly people with unsteady hands.